 All wildlife nuisance concerns are directed to SCDNR (South Carolina Department of Natural Resources) at 803-955-4000.
 In most nuisance cases DNR will refer callers to private trappers as listed on their website.
 Deceased animals animals on a State road are referred to SCDOT 803-327-6186.
 Deceased animals on private property are the property owner's responsibility.

-The department operates a shelter to house animals that have been picked up in violation of the leash law and for animals that have been released by their owners.
-Animals in violation of the leash law are housed for a minimum of five days prior to being eligible for adoption.
+The department operates a shelter to house animals being held for Animal Cruelty cases or law enforcement related investigations, animals picked up running at large, and animals that have been surrendered by their owners.
+Animals in violation of the leash law are housed for a minimum of five days prior to being eligible for evaluation and placement.

-Assisting public with the adoption process, including the spay/neutering of animals adopted from the shelter
+- Assisting public with the adoption process, including the spay/neutering of animals adopted from the shelter

-Educating citizens on the importance of responsible pet ownership and the importance of spaying or neutering pets
+- Educating citizens on the importance of responsible pet ownership and the importance of spaying or neutering pets

-Picking up and process suspected rabies carriers that have had known contact with an individual or their pet
+- Picking up and process suspected rabies carriers that have had known contact with an individual or their pet

-Public Education regarding local leash laws
+- Public Education regarding local leash laws and legal restraint

 This Office Does Not

-Handle nuisance wildlife
+- Handle nuisance wildlife

-Spay/neuter animals that are not adopted from the county's adoption center
+- Spay/neuter animals that are not adopted from the county's adoption center